branlam/CS4220/Week02/homework.md

 ## Week 2 Homework - Due Friday 02/08/18 at 11:59pm
 Complete all the problems below.
 100 Points total.
+Please submit homework to CSNS.

 - For FULL credit use proper ES6 syntax including using let/const properly.
 - For FULL credit do not hard code values (unless otherwise stated).
+- For FULL credit upload only a single javascript file and output all answers to the console.

 ##### 1. Write a function called replaceLetters and that takes a string and an array of letters.